 Skip to main content

-Writing Messages: Communication Opportunities for EFL Students
+Writing Messages: Communication Opportunities for Students ( and teachers!)

 This is a blog entry that I will compose over a few days, perhaps a few weeks since I am pretty busy trying to create my own speaking opportunities in Japanese.
 To start off, I want to share some successes that have turned into firm beliefs about acquiring fluency and confidence in an L2.